Trapped Gas Pain: Why It Hurts, Where It Happens and How to Get Relief

 | Back | Dull, shifting ache | Large intestine gas pressure |

-It is entirely possible for all the gas to feel trapped on just one side.
-This happens because the colon has two bends, the hepatic flexure on the right and the splenic flexure on the left, where gas commonly pools.
+Trapped gas on one side is entirely possible when all the pressure pools at one of the colon's two main bends, the hepatic flexure on the right and the splenic flexure on the left.
 Right-side gas pain can mimic appendicitis.
 Left-side gas pain near the splenic flexure can mimic heart pain.
-Neither means something is wrong with your heart or appendix, but persistent one-sided pain warrants medical evaluation.
+Neither means something is wrong with the heart or appendix, but persistent one-sided pain warrants medical evaluation.

-Gas at the splenic flexure (left side, under the left rib) is one of the most commonly misidentified pain patterns.
-It produces a tight, stabbing sensation under the lower left rib that can radiate to the left shoulder.
-Lying on your left side often worsens it; moving and gentle walking help release it.
+Trapped gas under the ribs at the splenic flexure produces a tight, stabbing sensation under the lower left rib that can radiate to the left shoulder.
+Lying on the left side often worsens it; moving and gentle walking help release it.

-Gas pressure in the large intestine can radiate to the lower back, producing a dull ache often mistaken for a muscular problem or kidney discomfort.
+Trapped gas pain in the back occurs when gas pressure in the large intestine radiates to the lower back, producing a dull ache often mistaken for a muscular problem or kidney discomfort.
 The key distinction: back pain from gas shifts and changes when you move, pass gas, or have a bowel movement.
 Kidney-related or muscular back pain is generally more fixed in location.

 What Are the Main Causes of Trapped Gas Pain?